You are here

 It depends.
-If yourtotal financial assistance award for the term is larger than your charges, you are entitled to a “Credit Balance” Refund.
-You can use that money to pay for your text books.
+If your total financial assistance award for the term is larger than your charges, you are entitled to a “Credit Balance” Refund.
+You can use that money to pay for your textbooks.
 But, it is better if you can obtain your textbooks earlier so you have them on your first day of class.
 Working during the Summer and saving your wages is a good way to plan ahead.
 However, if you still need help, contact the Student Financial Planning Office in the K Dub Hub for more information about book vouchers.

 What if My Financial Assistance Award is NOT Sufficient to Pay ALL of my charges for tuition, etc?

 Below is an example of this:

-If you have a remaining balance of charges not covered by your “Financial Assistance Award, the KWU Payment Selection Form is how you and your family informs KWU which of the option you choose to cover the remaining balance.
+If you have a remaining balance of charges not covered by your “Financial Assistance Award," the KWU payment selection form is how you and your family shall inform KWU about which payment option you choose for covering the remaining balance.
 It is included with your Award Letter.
 A blank copy of the Payment Selection Form is available to download on the Financial Aid Forms webpage.